JessmannPengard/solvePuzzle-Java/readme.md

 ```

 In this example, the puzzle has a width of 3 and a height of 2.
 Each of the following lines represents a puzzle piece, with the numbers indicating the faces of the piece.

-## Running Tests

-To run the unit tests, use the following command:

-    ant test

-This assumes you have Gradle installed.
-If not, you can use ./gradlew.bat on Windows.